maRT1gaS/cloudflare-docs/content/cache/about/default-cache-behavior.md

         DYNAMIC
       </td>
       <td colspan="5" rowspan="1">
         Cloudflare does not consider the asset eligible to cache and your Cloudflare settings do not explicitly instruct Cloudflare to cache the asset.
 Instead, the asset was requested from the origin web server.
-Use{' '}
-        <a href="/how-to/create-page-rules">Page Rules</a> to implement custom
+Use <a href="/how-to/create-page-rules">Page Rules</a> to implement custom caching options.
-        caching options.
       </td>
     </tr>
   </tbody>